Aether-0/fr33b00k/README.md

 ## Ownership and Credits

 This script was created for educational purposes.
-It interacts with an audiobook API provided by the well power myanmar .
+It interacts with an audiobook API provided by the will power myanmar .
 Any trademarks, logos, or content accessed through this script are the property of their respective owners.

 ### Functions